juancumbeq/daw_m12_web_project_taskteam/README.md

 Below are mentioned the main classes that handle the bulk of the application data:

-- **UserModel Class (user model)**: The UserModel class receives data from the LoginController controller and uses the `$conexion` property to establish contact with the corresponding database.
+- **UserModel Class**: The UserModel class receives data from the LoginController controller and uses the `$conexion` property to establish contact with the corresponding database.

   - `verifyCredentials()`: This method inserts the user's credentials into SQL statements that allow the user to authenticate.
 It returns the corresponding data based on the results of the queries.

-- **EmployeeController Class (employee controller)**: The EmployeeController controller is responsible for managing the CRUD (Create, Read, Update, Delete) of employees.
+- **EmployeeController Class**: The EmployeeController controller is responsible for managing the CRUD (Create, Read, Update, Delete) of employees.
 It requires permissions like department head to access the corresponding view and make use of the controller.
 It uses an `employeesModel` object to establish a connection with the employee model.

   - `CreateEmployees()`: It receives data from the view form within an array and saves it in the model.
 If there are no errors in the creation process, it redirects the user to the list of employees page.